jmckind/ansible-devstack/README.md

     $ ansible-playbook provision.yml

 The ```stack.sh``` script will not be run by default, as the process can take a long time to complete.
 If you would like to have the playbook run it for you, change the ```devstack_run_stack_sh``` variable to "yes" in the devstack role defaults.

+## Playbooks

+The following playbooks are located in the root project directory and are provided to provision and deploy various aspects of an OpenStack development environment.

+#### provision.yml

+The provision playbook will setup a base environment for OpenStack development.
+This playbook provides all that is needed to contribute to the OpenStack documentation.

+#### devstack.yml

+The devstack playbook will setup and install DevStack on the instance.

+#### raxcloud.yml

+The raxcloud playbook will provision one or more instances on the Rackspace Public Cloud.